nerc-project/llm-on-nerc/vector-databases/pgvector/README.md

 ## Usage

-After applying all those files you can internally access your PostgreSQL+pgvector server running on port **5432** using http, accessible at `http://postgresql.<your-namespace>.svc.cluster.local:5432`
+After applying all those files you can internally access your PostgreSQL+pgvector server running on port **5432** using http.

+This is accessible **within the cluster only**, such as from the NERC RHOAI Workbench hosted Jupyter Notebooks or another pod within your project namespace.

+You can use either the service name or the fully qualified internal Hostname for service routing, as shown below:

+    -   **Option 1:** Using the service name i.e. http://postgresql:5432

+    -   **Option 2:** Using the full internal hostname i.e. http://postgresql.<your-namespace>.svc.cluster.local:5432

 The `pgvector` extension must be manually enabled in the server.
 This can only be done as a Superuser (above account won't work).
 The easiest way is to: